 - handicap benefits in the event of a permanent injury

-- rehabilitation expenses
+- rehabilitation expenses and survivors’ pensions.

 (Occupational accidents and diseases insurance has no general insurance terms and conditions.)